You don't have to proceed with a test or treatment if you don't want to - you can say "no".

 - Are there risks that this treatment could make my condition worse or cause other health problems?

 - Are there other treatments available for my condition?

 - How does the treatment that you’re recommending compare to other treatments in terms of benefits, risks and costs?

 Once again, if you’re not 100% confident in your healthcare professional’s clinical experience or the treatment that they are recommending, you can say ‘no’ .

 You deserve the highest standard of diagnostics and evidence-based care for your injury or condition.

 In order to help you make the most informed decision about a treatment, it's important to access to unbiased and independent research / evidence.

-To perform a search into any test or treatment, just click the link to Cochrane Reviews and enter your injury or symptom to see what the research says.
+To perform a search into any test or treatment, click the link to Cochrane Reviews and enter your injury, symptoms or treatments in the search box to see what the research says.